 Successes of civilization are based on applying constructions in rational domains to the domain of actual life.
-For example, one ancient rational system, plane geometry and land surveying, successfully resolves boundary disputes.
+For example, one ancient rational system, plane geometry and land surveying, successfully resolves boundary disputes, in contrast to animals and uncivilized peoples that engage in wars and feuds over such disputes.
 Other successes range from following a cake recipe to building a sewage plant or, in a legal case, enforcing the Uniform Commercial Code.
 Activities of actual life that are based on rational constructions are said to be rationalized.
 Questions are presented: Can all matters in actual life be rationalized?
 If not, which matters in actual life can be rationalized?
 Which matters should be rationalized?

 I suggest that there are clear limits to rationalizations.
-Rational forms are sited in specific mental domains, such as computation or commercial law, and depend on specific principles.
-Forms do not generate novel forms; rather, new forms are developed through exercises of human imagination or as a response to actual need.
+Rational forms are sited in specific mental domains, such as computation or commercial law; and each depends on specific principles.
+Rational forms do not generate new forms; rather, new forms are developed through exercises of human freedom, e.g., as a response to actual need.
 Human beings continually invent novel kinds of rational imagery in many activities of actual life, e.g., in internet culture, arts, international relations, clothing fashions and financial markets.
 In these activities, past rationalizations have had least success in predicting future events or future rationalizations.